Create Excel Templates for Crosstab Reports

 3.Close Excel.

-Note: To force the use of a style in an Excel file, add an appSetting to EQuIS.exe.config.
+Note: To force the use of a style in an Excel file, add an appSetting to the EQuIS.exe.config file.
 For more information on the options available, see XlsForceStyle.

 <add key="XlsForceStyle" value="True" />